NetX-lab/Yala/README.md

     - `DPDK` MLNX_DPDK_20.11.6
     - `DOCA` 1.5-LTS

-## Usage
+## Example Usage
+Here we provide an example of training the model and using the model to predict throughput for FlowMonitor.
-- Offline profiling/training:
+- Offline training:

     To train Yala, you need to collect training data that contains the following content in each data entry:
     - performance counters